CloudTestDrive/EventLabs/AI/README.md

 ![](../common/images/customer.logo2.png)

 # AI Development Lab #

+**Artificial Intelligence**

+Develop an application that consumes an AI service - Develop a Web Application that uses a cloud service to analyse the emotions of people inside an image and run the application on Oracle Application Container Cloud Service.

 ### Introduction

 In this lab, we will build a web application that will call an AI service that solves an image classification problem.